liebke/avout/README.md

 To invoke *deref* on a *TransactionReference* outside of a transaction:

-1. Use *getLock* on the *TransactionReference* to acquire its read-lock.
+1. Create a new **ZKDistributedReentrantReadWriteLock** using **/ref-name/lock** as the lock-node, then acquire a read-lock on the reference.
-2. Find the most recent committed transaction-value node for the *TransactionReference* by finding the node **/ref-name/tvals/t-xxxxxxxxxx** such that xxxxxxxxxx is less than, or equal to, the most recent clock tick, **/stm/clock/t-xxxxxxxxxx**, where **/stm/clock/t-xxxxxxxxxx/COMMITTED** exists.
+2. Find the most recent committed transaction-value node for the *TransactionReference* by finding the node **/ref-name/tvals/t-xxxxxxxxxx** such that the integer xxxxxxxxxx is less than, or equal to, the most recent clock tick, **/stm/clock/t-xxxxxxxxxx**, where **/stm/clock/t-xxxxxxxxxx/COMMITTED** exists.
 3. Invoke the *get* method on the *TransactionReference*
 4. Release the read-lock